 Anemia is a condition in which you don't have enough healthy red blood cells to carry adequate oxygen to your tissues.
 Having anemia may make you feel exhausted.

 There are many forms of anemia, each with its own cause.
+Loss of blood is the most common cause of anemia.
 Anemia can be temporary or long term, and it can range from mild to severe.

-Signs and symptoms vary depending on the cause of your anemia, but may include:
+Anemia symptoms vary depending on the cause of your anemia but may include:

 Initially, anemia can be so mild it goes unnoticed.
-But signs and symptoms increase as anemia worsens.
+But symptoms increase as anemia worsens.

 When to see a doctor